 You stabilise the life-threatening condition.

-In a Laboratory, you might indeed prioritise the "subject" providing practice opportunities for students to practice their full range of diagnostic skills - grading teeth, palpating kidneys, listening for murmurs, and testing range of joint mobility.
+In a Laboratory, you might indeed prioritise the "subject" providing practice opportunities for students to deploy their full range of diagnostic skills - grading teeth, palpating kidneys, listening for murmurs, and testing range of joint mobility.
 Etc. Etc. Etc.

 No wonder Huxley and Massey's legal suits don't want me to see the other six videos they admit to having been taken of him.